Jsalazar99/NoSQL-Social-Network-API/README.md

 # 18 NoSQL: Social Network API

-MongoDB is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data.

-The following application is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This codebase is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 This uses Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the [Express.js](https://www.npmjs.com/package/express) and [Mongoose](https://www.npmjs.com/package/mongoose) packages, this code uses the native JavaScript `Date` object to format timestamps.